-The graph was prepared assuming that \$100 was invested in EnerSys' common stock, the New York Stock Exchange Composite Index and the peer group (duly updated for changes) on March 31, 2009.
+The graph was prepared assuming that \$100 was invested in EnerSys' common stock, the New York Stock Exchange Composite Index and the peer group (duly updated for changes) on March 31, 2010.

-Comparison Of Five Year Cumulative Total Return For Year Ended March 31, 2014 Among EnerSys, the NYSE Composite Index, and SIC Code 369
+Comparison Of Five Year Cumulative Total Return\ For Year Ended March 31, 2015 Among EnerSys, the NYSE Composite Index, and SIC Code 369

-\$100 invested on 3/31/09 in stock or index, including reinvestment of dividends.
-Fiscal year ending March 31.
+\\$100 invested on 3/31/10 in stock or index, including reinvestment of dividends.